cbrintnall/AGodotCommandPalette/addons/SearchSceneScriptDock/README.md

 Features:

-Pressing Ctrl+E opens a popup, which lists all open scenes and scripts.
+- Pressing Ctrl+E opens a popup, which lists all open scenes and scripts.
-The file names are preceded by a line number and followed by their respective file location.
+- The file names are preceded by a line number and followed by their respective file location.
-Ending the search_string with \" X\", where X is an interger, jumps to that line in the list.
+- Ending the search_string with \" X\", where X is an interger, jumps to that line in the list.
-Starting the search-string with \"c \" (as in code) filters the open scripts.
+- Starting the search-string with \"c \" (as in code) filters the open scripts.
-Starting the search-string with \"s \" (as in scene) filters the open scenes.
+- Starting the search-string with \"s \" (as in scene) filters the open scenes.
+- Opening a script switches to the scene tab, which the script is attached to (only works if the script is attached to the scene root).
+This gives you autocompletion on the node paths to children.

 (The filter only applies to the actual file name, so you won't get flooded with search results)